-12.2.1.4 Air Supply Solenoid Valve
+12.2.1.3 Air Supply Solenoid Valve / Remote Air Compressor Control

-The Air/Gas Supply Solenoid Valve (SOL1), when activated, allows supply pressure to the system.
+The Air/Gas Supply Solenoid Valve (SOL1), when activated by SSR2, allows supply pressure to the system.
+It is powered by the +24 Vdc supply (DC2).
+When SSR2 is activated 24 Vdc is sent to the ACS1220 compressor system for remote activation.

-12.2.1.5 Pressure Vent Solenoid Valve
+12.2.1.4 Pressure Vent Solenoid Valve

-The Pressure Vent Solenoid Valve (SOL3), when deactivated (normally open), vents system pressure.
+The Pressure Vent Solenoid Valve (SOL2), when deactivated (normally open) by SSR3, vents system pressure.
 It vents during all SHUTDOWN procedures, whenever power is removed from the system, and whenever the saturator pressure exceeds 110% of its controlled value due to system misalignment or malfunction.
+It is powered by the +24 Vdc supply (DC2).

-12.2.1.6 Pre-Saturator Fill Solenoid Valve
+12.2.1.5 Pre-Saturator Fill Solenoid Valve

-The Pre-Saturator Fill Solenoid Valve (SOL4), when activated, allows distilled water to flow by gravity from the reservoir to the Pre-Saturator.
+The Pre-Saturator Fill Solenoid Valve (SOL3), when activated by SSR4, allows distilled water to flow by gravity from the reservoir to the Pre-Saturator (PRESAT).
+It is powered by the +24 Vdc supply (DC2).